diku-dk/dpp-e2023-pub/README.md

 * `futharkhpa01fl.unicph.domain`

-* `futharkhpa02fl.unicph.domain`

 * `futharkhpa03fl.unicph.domain`

 Log in with your usual KU login information.

-All machines should have all the software installed you need.
-If you are missing something, [contact Troels](mailto:athas@sigkill.dk).
-The first and last machine has NVIDIA A100 GPUs, and the second machine has an AMD MI100 GPU.
+All machines should have all the software installed you need, and otherwise see below.
+The machines are equipped with NVIDIA A100 GPUs.

 Consider using
 [sshfs](https://www.digitalocean.com/community/tutorials/how-to-use-sshfs-to-mount-remote-file-systems-over-ssh)